SpaceX logo

 Reusable spacecraft for cargo and crew transport to the International Space Station.

-Cargo missions since 2012, crew missions since 2020 — regular ISS rotations under NASA contract.
+Cargo missions since 2012 and crew missions since 2020, with regular NASA ISS rotations and private astronaut flights.

 Starship